SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 debugging purpose.
-However, unless you  know what you are  doing, you should  not edit  this file  manually (or  even reorder  parameters or registry sections)  because its format  is dynamic and depends  on the selected  options  by  the user  through  the  `bxvariant_inspector`'s interface.
+However, unless you  know what you are  doing, you should  not edit  this file  manually (or  even reorder  parameters or registry sections)  because its format  is dynamic and depends  on the selected  options  by  the user  through  the  `flsimulate-configure`'s interface.

 This file  can be  reused as  input of  the `flsimulate`  program (see